websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/social-tools/user-guide/using-the-ratings-system.md

     ![Users can give content likes with the Likes rating type.](./using-the-ratings-system/images/01.png)

-* **Stars**: Content is rated from 1 to 5 stars, in a drop-down menu.
+* **Stars**: Content is rated from 1 to 5 stars in a drop-down menu.
 The content's total star rating is shown to the side.

     ![Users can rate content from 1 to 5 stars with the Stars rating type.](./using-the-ratings-system/images/02.png)